KaEerola/IceLime/README.md

 ### User can have references with multiple authors

 When the user adds a reference, they can input multiple authors into the fields.
-They can also do this when editing a reference, and they can remove authors as well.
+They can also do this when editing a reference.
+User can dynamically increase or decrease the amount of authors in the input form using + and - buttons.

 ### User can have references with multiple editors

 When the user adds a reference, they can input multiple editors into the fields.
-They can also do this when editing a reference, and they can remove editors as well.
+They can also do this when editing a reference.
+User can dynamically increase or decrease the amount of editors in the input form using + and - buttons.
 In the case of adding a book, there is a possibility for the user to only have editors instead of authors.

 ### User has a more pleasant experience with CSS and styling